Samsung Electronics profit jumps ahead of Galaxy S4 debut

 By contrast, second-ranked Apple said on Tuesday it shipped 37.4 million iPhones in the March quarter, up from 35.1 million a year ago, but down sharply from 47.8 million in the previous quarter.

-Samsung's first-quarter overall operating profit increased 54 percent from a year ago to 8.8 trillion won (5.1 billion pounds), broadly in line with its earlier estimate and almost on par with the fourth-quarter's record of 8.84 trillion won.
+Samsung's first-quarter overall operating profit increased 54 percent from a year ago to 8.8 trillion won ($7.9 billion), broadly in line with its earlier estimate and almost on par with the fourth-quarter's record of 8.84 trillion won.

 Shares in Samsung, valued at around $215 billion, have risen 2 percent in the past three months, beating a 21 percent decline in Apple and a 1 percent drop in the wider market.